fx-adi-lima/android-tutorials/README.md

 lift-up our spirits as newbies.

 Always use simple way to do things, if it helps me understand, I'm sure will help others too.

+Oh boy, I guess I was pushing it to the wrong tree :-)